dxw/playbook/playbook.md

 * First point of contact for disciplinary matters and grievances
 * Approving holiday and leave requests and managing sickness absence
 * Queries about employment issues
-* Regular allocation and supervision of work
+* Regular allocation and checking of work
 * Point of contact for advice about how to do things
 * Approving training and conference attendance
 * Caring for and nurturing a team to ensure it's effective